Our Curriculum Intent Statement.

 - To have a sense of belonging and be proud to make a positive contribution to their school and the wider community.

 - To have the confidence to stand up and be counted.

 - To become aware of their own and others spirituality.

 - To develop a character that prepares them for life within their community, demonstrating tolerance, respect and equality.

 Our curriculum will develop an understanding of and draw on the social, historical and geographical character of both the rural and urban areas surrounding the village of Codsall and celebrating the diversity and opportunity that those contrasting areas offer as well as the wider world.

 Our learners will be the owners of their own destinies.
 “To be the best ‘me’ I can be”.

 We take every opportunity to enrich the curriculum with an extensive range of enjoyable and exciting activities for the children.
-These include visits to theatres, museums, galleries, nature areas; local historical and geographical walks; visiting artists and performers; theme days or focus weeks for arts, eco, literacy, PE, health or multicultural work; a Year 2 visit to Aberystwyth and a Year 4 residential visit to the Kingswood Centre.
+These include visits to theatres, museums, galleries, nature areas; local historical and geographical walks; visiting artists and performers; theme days or focus weeks for arts, eco, English, PE, health or multicultural work, educational visits and a Year 4 residential visit to the Kingswood Centre.

-The children take part in Harvest presentations, Christmas productions and regular class assemblies.
+The children take part in regular assemblies throughout the year such as Harvest assemblies and Christmas productions.
 Year 4 also perform at their own Leavers’ Evening.